Descanonge/tomate/docs/source/tutorial.rst

 Note this example is in no way a requirement, the package can accomodate with many more ways of organizing data in various subfolders and files.

-We start by importing a FilegroupLoad subclass, here all both filegroups are NetCDF, so we will use FilegroupNetCDF.
+We start by importing a FilegroupLoad subclass, here both filegroups are NetCDF, so we will use FilegroupNetCDF.

 ::